heap-data-structure/fibonacci-heap/doc/manual/theory.md

 ### MAKE-HEAP

 Initialize an empty heap.
-Real cost is O(1) and initial potential is zero.
+Actual cost is O(1) and initial potential is zero.
 Amortized cost is therefore O(1).

 ### INSERT

 Add new node as a root node.
 Update minimum with a single comparison.
-The real cost of this operation is constant.
+The actual cost of this operation is constant.
 The change of potential is one.
 The amortized cost of this operation is therefore O(1).

 ### MELD

 Concatenate heaps root lists in constant time.
 Update minimum with a single comparison.
-The real cost of this operation is constant and the change of potential is zero.
+The actual cost of this operation is constant and the change of potential is zero.
 Amortized cost is therefore O(1).

 NB: Insert is meld where one of the heaps contains a single node.